zhangyihome/code-push-cli/cli/README.md

 ## Deployment management

 From the CodePush perspective, an app is simply a named grouping for one or more things called "deployments".
-While the app represents a conceptual "namespace" or "scope" for a platform-specific version of an app (e.g. the iOS port of Foo app), it's deployments represent the actual target for releasing updates (for developers) and syncronizing updates (for end-users).
-Deployments allow you to have multiple "environments" for each app in-flight at any given time, and help model the reality that apps typically move from a dev's personal environment, to a testing/QA/staging environment, before finally making their way into production.
+While the app represents a conceptual "namespace" or "scope" for a platform-specific version of an app (e.g. the iOS port of Foo app), it's deployments represent the actual target for releasing updates (for developers) and synchronizing updates (for end-users).
+Deployments allow you to have multiple "environments" for each app in-flight at any given time, and help model the reality that apps typically move from a dev's personal environment to a testing/QA/staging environment, before finally making their way into production.

 *NOTE: As you'll see below, the `release`, `promote` and `rollback` commands require both an app name and a deployment name is order to work, because it is the combination of the two that uniquely identifies a point of distribution (e.g. I want to release an update of my iOS app to my beta testers).*